 While many birds of prey tend to hunt during the day, others, like the owls, usually hunt at night.
 An owl can carry off a small-sized chicken.

 If you do not have bushes or trees in your backyard to offer shelter for your flock to hide from birds of prey, you can build a simple shelter.

 This will give your chickens a place to run to for safety whenever they see a predator.

 Ravens and crows are similar; they are all large black birds, but that is where it ends.
 There are several differences between the two.

-For instance, they do not behave in the same way; one is larger than the other, they have different sounds, one is smarter than the other, and their feathers are different.
+For instance, they do not behave the same way; one is larger than the other, has different sounds, is smarter than the other, and has different feathers.